College Students

 Request a Curator-Led Tour

 Interested in a specific exhibition or collection area?
-This summer, in addition to leading by-request tours, many Walters curators will offer tours of exhibitions on view.
+This Fall, in addition to leading by-request tours, many Walters curators will offer tours of exhibitions on view.
 Availability varies.
 Use the button below to request a curator-led tour.

-May–August: Take a tour of Latin American Art / Arte Latinoamericano with Ellen Hoobler, William B. Ziff, Jr., Curator of Art of the Americas.
-This tour will cover the new galleries of Latin American art, featuring works from across four millennia and forty cultures from North, Central, and South America and the Caribbean.
+September–December: Take a tour of Latin American Art / Arte Latinoamericano with Ellen Hoobler, William B. Ziff, Jr., Curator of Art of the Americas.
+This tour will cover the new galleries of Latin American art, featuring works from across four millennia and 40 cultures from North, Central, and South America and the Caribbean.
 There will be a focus on the materials of the works on view, and the meanings those raw materials held and continue to hold for Indigenous cultures.
 Perfect for art students!
 Times are to be coordinated after receipt of an email expressing interest.
 Capacity: 14 participants.

 REQUEST